tmtsoftware/csw/docs/src/main/index.md

 primary deliverable of the CSW construction work package.
 CSW is now in the maintenance phase.
 During the maintenance phase we expect twice per year maintenance releases of CSW.

+Version 2 of CSW was released in March, 2020.
+Version 3 of CSW was released in December, 2020.

 Members of TMT work packages can add issues at the internal maintenance [site](/login.jsp?os_destination=%2Fsecure%2FRapidBoard.jspa%3FrapidView%3D57).

-**What to expect from releases after 1.0.0?**
+**What to expect from releases after Release 3?**

-- Upgrade to Scala 2.13
+- Upgrade to Scala 3.0/Dotty
-- Upgrade to Akka 2.6
-- Updates of dependencies
+- Updates of dependencies as needed
 - Bug fixes and improvements based on user input
-- Any changes needed to support ESW
+- Any changes needed to support ESW/DMS development

 ## HTTP-based services API documentation
 **Documentation for HTTP based services could be found [here](swagger/index.html).**